UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 Schema.org was chosen because it is widely used on the World Wide Web and supported by search engines, on the assumption that discovery is likely to be maximized if commercial  search engines index the content.
-NOTE: As far as we know there are no alternative existing well-maintained linked-data schema for research data with the coverage needed for this project - ie a single standard for expressing all the examples presented in this spec.
+NOTE: As far as we know there is no alternative existing well-maintained linked-data schema for research data with the coverage needed for this project - ie a single standard for expressing all the examples presented in this spec.